 Many back sleepers love memory foam because it cradles the shoulders well while delivering good spinal alignment.
 Foam contours to the unique shape of your body, allowing your neck and spine to reach a comfortable and healthy level of alignment.

 Side Sleepers Enjoy Them

-It Provides Pressure Point Relief
+They Provide Pressure Point Relief

 Why Say “No” to Memory Foam?

-Why Pick Latex?
+Why Pick A Latex Bed?

-Good for the Environment
+Good For The Environment